Levanger HK

-Levanger Håndboldklub normally called Levanger HK is a Norwegian women's handball club from Levanger, Trøndelag.
+Levanger Håndboldklubb, normally called Levanger HK, is a Norwegian women's handball club from Levanger, Trøndelag.
 It was founded on April 2nd 1990 as an elite addition to Frol Idrettslag og Sportsklubben Nessegutten.

 In 2006 they were promoted to the Norwegian top league, Postenligaen, but where relegated again in 2014.
+They have played multiple seasons in European competitions.
+Their best result is reaching the semifinal of the EHF Women's Cup Winners' Cup in 2008-09.